-The Subscriber shall only use certificates and their associated key pairs for the purposes identified in this CPS and in applicable agreements with TeliaSonera.
+The subscriber shall only use certificates and their associated key pairs for the purposes identified in this CPS and in applicable agreements with Telia.
 Issued certificates contain information which defines suitable areas of application for the certificate and its associated keys.
 Area of application labelling takes place in accordance with X.509 and chapter 7 of this CPS.

-For more information regarding appropriate Subscriber key usage see sections 1.4.1 and 6.1.7.
+For more information regarding appropriate subscriber key usage see sections 1.4.1 and 6.1.7.

-The Subscriber shall protect the Subject private key from unauthorized use and discontinue the use of the Subject private key immediately and permanently in case the private key is compromised.
+The subscriber shall protect the Subject private key from unauthorized use.
+If the private key is compromised the subscriber shall discontinue the use of the Subject private key immediately and permanently and request for the revocation of the certificate.